-Re: Participation in National Day of Prayer event and proclamation
+Re: Participation in National Day of Prayer event

-Dear Governor Reeves:
+Dear Secretary Watson:

-I am writing on behalf of the Freedom From Religion Foundation (FFRF) to object to your continued participation in National Day of Prayer events and your issuance of a National Day of Prayer proclamation.
+I am writing on behalf of the Freedom From Religion Foundation (FFRF) to object to your continued participation in National Day of Prayer events in your official capacity as Mississippi Secretary of State.
 FFRF is a national nonprofit organization with more than 35,000 members across the country, including members in Mississippi.
 FFRF's purposes are to protect the constitutional principle of separation between state and church, and to educate the public on matters relating to nontheism.

 It is our understanding you participated in a National Day of Prayer event on May 6, 2021 at the Mississippi Coliseum.
-We understand that you were the first speaker at the event and that you read a National Day of Prayer proclamation and then led attendees in prayer.
-We also understand that you promoted the event on your official social media pages:
+We understand that at this over-the-top, sectarian event you claimed we are living in the end times: